kklisura/chrome-devtools-java-client/README.md

 By running, this will:

- - Build `cdtp-definition-builder` project.
+ - Build `cdt-definition-builder` project.

- - Clean previous protocol definition (remove packages `commands`, `events`, `types` from `cdtp-java-client` project).
+ - Clean previous protocol definition (remove packages `commands`, `events`, `types` from `cdt-java-client` project).

- - Run `cdtp-definition-builder` and parse `protocol.json` file.
-Output classess will be written to `cdtp-java-client` project in `src/main/java/com/github/kklisura/cdtp/protocol` directory.
+ - Run `cdt-definition-builder` and parse `protocol.json` file.
+Output classess will be written to `cdt-java-client` project in `src/main/java/com/github/kklisura/cdt/protocol` directory.

- - Compile `cdtp-java-client` in order to check if project compiles successfully.
+ - Compile `cdt-java-client` in order to check if project compiles successfully.

 ## License